 I am glad to have visited the Winery.
 The entrance fee was nominal and included a tour of the place, access to the winemaking process and also a wine tasting session.
 Kadu is actually a Sula Wine originating from Karnataka.
 I visited here during the off-season but if you have the opportunity, visit here during February.

 Arousing the history buff in me at the historically significant Srirangapatna

 Srirangapatna is a historic town and was the home of Tipu Sultan.
 Srirangapatna is just about 1.5 hours from the winery at Channapatna and falls right by the road.
 Hence, makes for an important spot on any traveler’s Karnataka road trip plan.

 Tipu Sultan ruled from here and it was one of the last bastions to fall against the advancing East India Company forces.
 The highlight here is Tipu’s Summer Palace.
 It is made of all teak wood and is quite impressive.
-There are also a few painting and relics from his era.
-The remnants of the fort around the town is a reminder of India’s gradually changing destiny towards the late 18th century.
+There are also a few paintings and relics from his era.
+The remnants of the fort around the town are a reminder of India’s gradually changing destiny in the late 18th century.